[Originally published: Dec. 20, 2021. Updated: June 10, 2022]

 The goal of treatment with anti-obesity medications is to reset “the set point,” a term that describes a weight range the body tries to maintain, and one which is elevated in the setting of obesity, she explains.
 “If you lose weight by restricting calories, your body thinks it's starving,” Dr. Jastreboff says, adding that this spurs a person to keep eating to maintain the elevated set point.
 Anti-obesity medications work in the brain to help to bring that set point down, enabling individuals not only to lose weight but also to maintain the weight loss.

-Depending on the patient and their other diseases, anti-obesity medications can also help with other weight-related medical problems, such as improving blood pressure or cholesterol levels, improving blood sugar levels in patient with diabetes, and delaying the onset of type 2 diabetes.
+Depending on the patient and their other diseases, anti-obesity medications can also help with other weight-related medical problems, such as improving blood pressure or cholesterol levels, improving blood sugar levels in patients with diabetes, and delaying the onset of type 2 diabetes.
 The class of GLP-1 analogue medications has also been found to decrease the occurrence of repeat heart attacks and strokes in those who have type 2 diabetes.

 Will these drugs finally change the way people think about obesity?